Aadesh-1404/nuclei-segmentation-classification/README.md

 # Building Nuclei Segmentation Methods

 **Mask-RCNN, Hover-Net, U-Net, PatchEUNet** were studied and implemented.
-- The file "**MaskRCNN_Scratch.ipynb**" contains a Mask-RCNN code in Pytorch build from scratch.
+- The file '''**MaskRCNN_Scratch.ipynb**''' contains a Mask-RCNN code in Pytorch build from scratch.
 The model built has some faults needs some minor changes for an entire dataset to train.